RSS

 Last Release Date: February 2019

-Branches: Pharmaceuticals, medicine, healthcare
+Branches: Pharmaceuticals, Medicine, Healthcare

 Content

-2022: VR glasses for daltons released
+2022: Colour-blind VR glasses released

-2021: Start Selling HoloLens 2 Industrial Edition
+2021: HoloLens 2 Industrial Edition sales start

 Microsoft begins selling AR headsets for industrial enterprises, it has already been acquired by Mercedez-Benz and Lockheed Martin

-HoloLens 2 Industrial Edition is already available for pre-order at $4,950.
-The first deliveries to customers will begin in the spring of 2021.[1]
+The HoloLens 2 Industrial Edition is already available for pre-order at $4,950.
+The first deliveries to customers will begin in the spring of 2021.[2]

-2020: Support for Windows Autopilot service
+2020: Windows Autopilot Service Support

 2019

-Start of sales HoloLens 2.
-Price - $3,500
+Launch of HoloLens 2.
+Price - $3500

 Residents of the USA, France, Germany, Ireland, New Zealand, Australia and Britain will be the first to purchase HoloLens 2.
-The timing of the product in other countries, including Russia, Microsoft is not called.
+The timing of the product in other countries, including Russia, Microsoft is not named.

 Emulator output for HoloLens 2

-Announcement HoloLens 2
+HoloLens 2 announcement

 After the announcement of HoloLens 2, Microsoft began to accept pre-orders for the purchase of a mixed reality helmet.
-The price is $3,500.[3]
+The price is $3500.[4]

 2018